TetteDev/Userscript2Extension/README.md

  * unsafeWindow (barely, just returns the first available 'window' instance to the script)

 # Stuff that arent working/supported
- * Basically everything else thats not mentioned above (which is still a lot)
+ * Basically everything else thats not mentioned above (which is still a lot, and even for the functions mentioned above, none of the async versions are implemented)

 # Stuff that needs to be done (in no particular order)
  * Reimplement GM_xmlhttpRequest